What games to look out for when you go no contact?

 If it’s court and the clown wants to drag you to the circus, prepare and learn to become the ringmaster, focus on the outcome you need and get as much support and backing as you can, get rest and take care of yourself.
-Pull away when you get drawn in, heal any wounds, look at your actual reality and beliefs, look for the opportunities, for example, if it’s divorce focus on what is rightfully yours and stand firm, children if you had a belief that children should always see the other parent, focus on the fact that’s only the case if the other parent is safe to look after them, look for the positives on how well the children are doing without them, how the children’s’ anxiety and attachment is healing, look at it as the last bit of the puzzle and finally getting closure, they are not looking for compromise they are looking to win, write the outcome you want and go all out to get it.
-If they are smearing your name leave them to it, don’t play their game, they want you to defend yourself, so they can twist it and use you against you, instead give them nothing, focus on you, don’t get drawn into the battle, the truth will out far quicker.
-If you have to scream and cry it out at the start do so, then you’ll not carry the pain with you, just don’t let the narcissist know.
+Pull away when you get drawn in, heal any wounds, look at your actual reality and beliefs, look for the opportunities, for example, if it’s divorce, focus on what is rightfully yours and stand firm, children if you had a belief that children should always see the other parent, focus on the fact that’s only the case if the other parent is safe to look after them, look for the positives on how well the children are doing without them, how the children’s anxiety and attachment are healing, look at it as the last bit of the puzzle and finally getting closure, they are not looking for compromise they are looking to win, write the outcome you want and go all out to get it.
+If they are smearing your name, leave them to it, don’t play their game, they want you to defend yourself, so they can twist it and use you against you, instead give them nothing, focus on you, don’t get drawn into the battle, the truth will out far quicker.
+If you have to scream and cry it out at the start, do so, then you’ll not carry the pain with you; just don’t let the narcissist know.
 Write down any triggers and heal them within.

 5. The new relationship.
 Most move on fast with a new person.

 Nobody Falls in love faster than a narcissist who needs someone to live.